-Not everyone chooses to name their flock but if you want to, you're in luck.
-Because I've dug out over 100 of the most popular chicken names for you!
+Not everyone chooses to name their flock, but if you want to, you're in luck!
+Because I've dug out over 150 of the most popular chicken names for you!

 Letting your children name their own chicks is a great idea.
 It adds to their sense of ownership and responsibility, and it's good fun, too.

 Here are some suggestions from kids we know who've named their own.
 See if you can tell which were named by boys!

 Not every chicken speaks English!
 There are chicken breeds specific to certain countries: the Leghorn, for example, is properly called the Livorno and is from Italy.

 Or perhaps you have a particular passion for a different culture.
 Or you've visited a different country and fallen in love with the sound of the language.